critterandguitari/cg-docs/docs/Organelle/og_ms.md

 Compared to the back panel, the right-side panel is downright simple, housing two USB 2.0, Type A ports.
 They can connect class compliant devices that utilize MIDI over USB or other computer peripherals.

 Please remember that the Type A port is indicative of a USB *host*.
 That is to say, the Organelle is a *host* to USB *devices* like USB-MIDI cables and WiFi adapters.
 Your computer is also a USB host.
-You cannot connect two hosts directly together! **Do not** purchase a special *USB A-to-A* cable to connnect the Organelle to your DAW.
+You cannot connect two hosts directly together! **Do not** purchase a special *USB A-to-A* cable to connect the Organelle to your DAW.
 It won't work and you may damage your Organelle, computer, or both!

 > **NOTE:** Some MIDI controllers can be powered by their Host's USB port.
 The Organelle's USB ports can only supply a maximum of 0.5A.
 If your USB device requires more than the Organelle can provide, communication and/or performance issues may arise.
 If you experience these, please consult your USB device's manual about power requirements.
 A powered USB hub or power adapter for external device can resolve these power demands.